 Almost immediately, Katelyn showed signs of improvement.
 Now, several months later, she actively plays with her 4-year-old sister Zoie.
 “She’s turning into an energetic little toddler who wants to get into everything,” Brittany exudes.
 “She’s doing great.”

 Brittany considers Joe part of their family.
+Photo captured in 2019.
 (Courtesy: Cleveland Clinic)

 While Joe was an anonymous donor, and only knew the recipient was a child, he wrote a letter to the family asking to meet them.
 The Kutschers quickly agreed, setting the stage for the emotional meeting weeks later at Cleveland Clinic.